dahoum/pacman-val/README.md

-# 12 January 2023
+# 16 January 2023

 * Today
+   * make pacman div to have background from other picture
-   * Try to move pacman
+   * make function which make pacman to move (function is in other file)
-   * Change logic

-18:00 val et dahoum

-* Today
-  * See the challenges around moving PacMan `in progress`
-  * We created Initiation Section/ Logic `done`
-  * We placed PacMan on the right starting position `done`
 * Backlog
   * Game Loop `val`
   * Follow the array for the movement of the PacMan and Ghosts `val`